Whether you’re planning to extend, upgrade or remodel your home, you may not need planning permission.

 A recent survey of property experts revealed that a typical garage conversion would increase the price of an average home by up to 10%.

-The cost of a straight forward internal garage conversion is upwards of £9000, this assumes the space will be converted to a play room, dining room or similar.
+The cost of a straightforward internal garage conversion starts at around £800 per square metre, this assumes the space will be converted to a playroom, dining room or similar.

-Relocating gas meters and other utilities such electricity meters, consumer units and broadband cables etc. will also add to the cost as will using the services of an architect.
+Relocating gas meters and other utilities such as electricity meters, consumer units and broadband cables etc. will also add to the cost as well as using the services of an architect.

 Single Storey Extensions

 Single storey extensions are one of the most popular ways to add extra space to almost any home.

 You might be able to build a single-storey extension under the Permitted Planning route if:

 - Side extensions fronting a highway cannot be constructed under the Permitted Planning route.

 - Side extensions (and not fronting a highway) must not be greater than 50% of the width of the original building (exc previous extensions).

 - Side and rear extensions must not be higher than 4 metres (roof top to ground).